 For more information regarding the addition and management of static content, click the following link:

-Authentication is a primary component of many campusM profiles and integrations and as such, will typically be the first component setup prior to the integration deliveries. campusM supports several external authentication methods:
+Authentication is a primary component of many campusM profiles and integrations and as such, will typically be the first component setup prior to any integration deliveries. campusM supports several external authentication methods:

 - Authentication against secure LDAP (AUTHGROUP) – this method can be implemented for a native app and web interface.